GameFoundry/bsf/Documentation/Manuals/Native/gpuPrograms.md

 As you can see we must first retrieve a handle to the parameter, and then we can use that handle for reading/writing to the parameter.
 You can store those handles for easier access to the parameters, as looking them up by using the parameter name can be relatively slow.

 # Using GPU programs for rendering {#gpuPrograms_c}
-You can bind a GPU program to the pipeline by calling @ref BansheeEngine::RenderAPI::bindGpuProgram "RenderAPI::bindGpuProgram".
-Any draw calls following this bind will use the bound GPU program.
-You can unbind a program by calling @ref BansheeEngine::RenderAPI::unbindGpuProgram "RenderAPI::unbindGpuProgram".
+You can bind a GPU program to the pipeline by assigning it to a @ref BansheeEngine::GpuPipelineState "GpuPipelineState" and calling @ref BansheeEngine::RenderAPICore::setGraphicsPipeline "RenderAPICore::setGraphicsPipeline".
+Or alternatively if using compute programs you can bind by calling @ref BansheeEngine::RenderAPICore::setComputePipeline "RenderAPICore::setComputePipeline".
+Any subsequent draw/dispatch calls will then use the bound GPU programs.

 You can bind parameters for use in the GPU program by calling @ref BansheeEngine::RenderAPICore::setParamBuffer "RenderAPICore::setParamBuffer" for primitive parameters (vector, float, etc.) organized as @ref BansheeEngine::GpuParamBlockBuffer "GpuParamBlockBuffer", and @ref BansheeEngine::RenderAPICore::setTexture "RenderAPICore::setTexture", @ref BansheeEngine::RenderAPICore::setLoadStoreTexture "RenderAPICore::setLoadStoreTexture", @ref BansheeEngine::RenderAPICore::setBuffer "RenderAPICore::setBuffer", @ref BansheeEngine::RenderAPICore::setSamplerState "RenderAPICore::setSamplerState" for textures, buffers and sampler states.